BJMdotNET/pr1nc3/topics/lisa-coleman/index.md

 ----

- - [**"The 20 best Prince songs of all time by the NME office"**](https://www.nme.com/blogs/nme-blogs/best-prince-songs-9053) in [NME (New Musical Express)](https://www.nme.com/) on 7 June 2018 about 1999 (song), Alphabet St. (song), Around The World In A Day (song), Bambi (song), Controversy (song), Darling Nikki (song), Diamonds and Pearls (song), I Could Never Take The Place Of Your Man (song), I Wanna Be Your Lover (song), I Would Die 4 U (song), Lisa Coleman, Little Red Corvette (song), Mayte, Mayte Garcia, Mazarati, memoir, Money Don’t Matter 2 Night (song), Parental Advisory, Purple Rain (song), Raspberry Beret (song), Sheena Easton, Sometimes It Snows In April (song), Spiegel & Grau, Sugar Walls (song), The Most Beautiful Girl In The World (song), Tipper Gore, U Got the Look (song), When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.nme.com/blogs/nme-blogs/best-prince-songs-9053))
+ - [**"The 20 best Prince songs of all time by the NME office"**](https://www.nme.com/blogs/nme-blogs/best-prince-songs-9053) in [NME (New Musical Express)](https://www.nme.com/) on 7 June 2018 about 1999 (song), Alphabet St. (song), Around The World In A Day (song), Bambi (song), Controversy (song), Darling Nikki (song), Diamonds and Pearls (song), I Could Never Take The Place Of Your Man (song), I Wanna Be Your Lover (song), I Would Die 4 U (song), Lisa Coleman, Little Red Corvette (song), Mayte, Mayte Garcia, Mazarati, memoir, Michael Jackson, Money Don’t Matter 2 Night (song), Parental Advisory, Purple Rain (song), Raspberry Beret (song), Sheena Easton, Sometimes It Snows In April (song), Spiegel & Grau, Sugar Walls (song), The Most Beautiful Girl In The World (song), Tipper Gore, U Got the Look (song), When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.nme.com/blogs/nme-blogs/best-prince-songs-9053))

 ----

  - [**"Prince's sound engineer, Susan Rogers: 'He needed to be the alpha male to get things done' -- One of a tiny number of female recording engineers, Rogers was there at birth of some of pop’s classics, including When Doves Cry.
-She recalls the man she knew – and shares her theory about why he loved working with women"**](https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done) in [The Guardian](https://www.theguardian.com/) on 9 November 2017 about Eric Clapton, exhibit, exhibition, James Brown, Joni Mitchell, Lisa Coleman, Susan Rogers, Wendy Melvoin, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done))
+She recalls the man she knew – and shares her theory about why he loved working with women"**](https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done) in [The Guardian](https://www.theguardian.com/) on 9 November 2017 about Eric Clapton, exhibit, exhibition, James Brown, Joni Mitchell, Lisa Coleman, Michael Jackson, Susan Rogers, Wendy Melvoin, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done))

 ----